Saima-Chaity/MessageApp/README.md

 # Message-App

 This is a simple message application which allows authenticated users to send text messages and images.
-Basically, I have recreated the prevoius message application and handled the backend using Web Api.

 ### Technology Stack:

 - Angular

+- C#

 - Web API